 - Age 18 or 19 and a full-time student (up to 12th grade in high school)

-- Older than 18 with a disability that started before age 22
+- Older than 18, but living with a disability that started before age 22

-Dependent grandchildren may also be eligible for SSDI dependent benefits.
-Additionally, disabled children must meet the SSA’s same definition of disability as adult claimants.
+Grandchildren that live with you may also be eligible for SSDI dependent benefits.
+Additionally, disabled children must meet the SSA’s same definition of disability as adults who apply for SSDI.

-Understanding the SSDI benefits application process and what comes after you’re approved can be confusing.
-Ask a Social Security attorney near you which of your family members may qualify for benefits.
+Understanding the SSDI benefits process and what comes after claim approval can be difficult.
+Ask a Social Security attorney near you which of your family members may also qualify for benefits.
 We can connect you with one today for a free conversation by phone, if you like!

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.